The LanDs of ClanranalD

 The Gaelic words paint an accurate picture of the multiple peninsulas and bays of the west coast of Scotland.
 This is the reason the Viking longboats gained inland access so easily in this area.
 And this is why the nyvaigs of Clan Donald inherited these lands because they could out maneuver the longboats.
 Not only were the Nyvaigs shorter, but Somerled’s invention of the central, fixed rudder made them more maneuverable than the Viking longboats.

 This powerful branch of Clan Donald supported the Lordship of the Isles with nyvaigs and warriors.
 The Lords of the Isles always considered themselves a sovereign kingdom in the Celtic sense.
-They considered themselves “children of the soil” and the Saxon Scottish Kings and Norman English Kings as foreign invaders with no right or claim to the land or thrones.
+They considered themselves “children of the soil” and the Saxon Scottish Kings and Norman English Kings as foreign invaders with no right or claim to the land.
 They were “loyal” to whatever king recognized the Lordship of the Isles as a sovereign kingdom (be it Norse, Scottish, or English).
 Scotland had attempted invasion of the Lordship several times increasing Clan Donald’s allegiance to England.
 One exception was Angus Og who befriended Robert the Bruce before either man rose to their eventual positions of power.
 Angus Og brought 5,000 clansmen to Bannockburn and the Bruce sent them into battle on his right flank with the words, “My Hope is Constant in Thee” which became the motto of Clanranald.
 The lands of Lochaber, were granted to Angus Og by Robert the Bruce after Bannockburn.
 Angus Og’s son, Good John of Islay, became the next Lord of the Isles.
 Good John’s eldest son, Ranald by Amie MacRuairi, was the chief of the Clanranald branch (see Ancestry).
 The clan chief in the ancient Celtic culture was selected from the ruling family and governed all the families associated with that branch.
 So the chief of Clanranald had responsibility for much more than just his his own immediate family.
 Those whose ancestors lived within the area governed by Clanranald, fought to defend Clanranald, and gave their allegiance to Clanranald are “of Clanranald”.

 Despite the Bruce’s recognition of the crucial role the Lordship at Bannockburn, subsequent Scottish kings sought to subjugate the Isles.
 In 1493 James IV required the forfeiture of the Lordship.
 This occurred after another Angus Og Macdonald was assassinated in his sleep just as his ancestor Somhairlidh had been.
 Ironically, 250 years later Bonnie Prince Charlie would seek and obtain the lion’s share of his support from Clan Donald.